nex3z/NppLogGazer/README.md

 ## Description

-**NppLogGazer** is a notepad++ plugin with fancy search features, providing fast and convenient searching especially for log analysis.
+**NppLogGazer** is a Notepad++ plugin with fancy search features, providing fast and convenient searching especially for log analysis.
+It contains two separate plugins: **QuickSearchPanel** for managing and searching frequently used keywords, and **PatternTracer** for tracking keywords sequence.

 ## How to install